Matthew 5:4 – [Jesus said] “Blessed are those who mourn, for they shall be comforted.”

 Helen Cantrell - Health issues, pray for comfort as she continues treatment.

-Eddie Hensen - Recently diagnosed with stage 2 kidney cancer.
+Eddie Henson - Recently diagnosed with stage 2 kidney cancer.
 Please keep me in your prayers—for healing, strength, and peace.

 Tana Doerr - Thankful for coming home again!
 It's been a long road, but God is good!